jadecobra/python_tdd_exercises/source/exceptions/AssertionError/index.rst

 ----

-* I add statements to show this
+* I add statements to test this

   .. code-block:: python
     :lineno-start: 86